 An example of making a POST request with Basic Authentication credentials using Curl.
 Basic Authentication credentials are passed to Curl with the --user "login: password" command-line option.
 The user's credentials are automatically converted by Curl to a Base64 encoded string and passed to the server with an Authorization: Basic [token] header.
 POST data is passed to Curl with the -d option.
 In this Curl POST with Basic Authentication header example, we sent a request to the ReqBin echo URL.
-Click Run to execute the Curl request online and see the result.
+Click Run to execute the Curl POST request online and see the result.

 What is HTTP POST?